 Aetna Better Health generates checks weekly.
 Claims processed during a payment cycle will appear on a remittance advice ("remit") as paid, denied, or reversed.
 Adjustments to incorrectly paid claims may reduce the check amount or cause a check not to be issued.
 Please review each remit carefully and compare to prior remits to ensure proper tracking and posting of adjustments.
 We recommend that you keep all remittance advices and use the information to post payments and reversals and make corrections for any claims requiring resubmission.
-Call our Provider Services Department if you are interested in receiving electronic remittance advices.
+Call our Provider Experience Department if you are interested in receiving electronic remittance advices.

 The Provider Remittance Advice (remit) is the notification to the provider of the claims processed during the payment cycle.
 A separate remit is provided for each line of business in which the provider participates.
+The Summary Box found to the right of the first page of the remit summarizes the amounts processed for this payment cycle.